Code-Institute-Submissions/billdavisjr-wbd_fsd_project4_SeptResub/README.md

 <https://simpleit.rocks/python/django/django-favicon-adding/>

-I don't know why the icon is the yellow color I wanted into the tab when in reality it's blue; I have some suspicions but no answer.

-### DATA CLEANUP
+## DATA CLEANUP

-- [Microsft Excel]
+- Microsft Excel
   - my "database" of quotations has been kept in a simple text file for years, because it's fast and easy to add quotes to the end.
+It's also each to move to different platforms, as I have done repeatedly over many years when learning a new programming language or p  latform.
 Also, a text filke can be used with any system.
 It's been fast enough in practice, even with over 10,000 quotes, and reading them into an in-memory array makes it speedy.
 But for this project I wanted a database so I used Excel to clean up the text file into rows and columns of data.
 I also use Microsoft Visual Basic for Applications (VBA) to write some code  to do some of the cleanup and export the quotatio data in JSON format for import into the SQL database.

 ## TESTING